Nominations open: BGS President Elect (2026-28)

 • Advocating for high standards of healthcare for older people, and for the specialist professions delivering high-quality, person-centred care for older people

-• Representing the BGS at meetings of other professional organisations and government/NHS bodies as necessary
+• Representing the BGS at meetings of other professional organisations and government/NHS bodies as necessary and championing older people’s healthcare in all meetings

 • Leading, chairing and developing the Trustee Board in its governance and strategic leadership of the BGS

-• Actively promoting the BGS and the benefits of membership to all healthcare working with older people in different care settings across the four nations
+• Actively promoting the BGS and the benefits of membership to all healthcare professionals working with older people in different care settings across the four nations

 • Helping to formulate BGS policy on a wide range of issues, in line with the Strategic Plan agreed by the Trustee Board and the membership